Author of The Secrets We Kept

-Lara Prescott’s forthcoming debut novel, The Secrets We Kept, has already made a huge splash on the literary scene, generating a memorable bidding war that resulted in a widely-reported publishing deal.
-The buzz generated by this first-time author is a true testament to Prescott’s talents and her powerful work.
+Lara Prescott’s debut novel, The Secrets We Kept, made a huge splash on the literary scene, with the remarkable buzz generated by a first-time author serving as a true testament to Prescott’s talents and her powerful work.
 Equal parts history, love story, and Cold War thriller, The Secrets We Kept is based on the astonishing true story of the CIA’s audacious infiltration of Russian hearts and minds through the literary classic, Doctor Zhivago.
-The Secrets We Kept has already been optioned for film and is set to be published in 28 languages.
+The Secrets We Kept has been optioned for film and will be published in 28 languages.

 In talks for audiences at universities, libraries, historical societies, museums, and more, Prescott discusses her writing process, how budding authors can find their voices, and her painstaking but powerful work of historical fiction.
 Building on her research for The Secrets We Kept, she also takes audiences into a deep dive of the secret history and cultural impact of Doctor Zhivago.

 Prescott received her MFA from the Michener Center for Writers at the University of Texas, Austin.
 Previously, she was an animal protection advocate and a political campaign operative.
 Her writing has appeared in The Southern Review, The Hudson Review, Crazyhorse, Tin House, and Day One.
 She is the recipient of the Crazyhorse Fiction Prize, the Fania Kruger Fellowship, and the Michener Center for Writers Fellowship, as well as an Pushcart Prize Honorable Mention.
 She lives in Austin, Texas with her husband and cats.